Why You May Want to Declutter Your Life

 Davenport also noted that obsessions about body image tend to fade over the years.
 “At a younger age, what we eat may be dictated by a clothing size or a particular weight,” she said.
 “Older women tend to focus more on food that is enjoyable and feels healthy, and they let the dress size or number on the scale just be whatever it is.”

-Cheryl, 65, can relate to that.
-She recently joined a gym in suburban St. Louis, and when asked about her goals, she said she wanted to improve her balance, strength and stamina.
+Cheryl, 66, can relate to that.
+She had joined a gym in suburban St. Louis, and when asked about her goals, said she wanted to improve her balance, strength and stamina.